egoag/logstash-filter-ipip/README.md

 # Logstash Plugin

+GeoIP like filter for .datx file of ipip.net.

+*Place .datx at `/var/lib/ipip.net/ipip.datx` to use it.*

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.